trueheart78/trueheart78.com/resume.md

 * Site: [go.deathbon.us][deathbonus]
 * Source: [GitHub][deathbonus-source]

-### :clock7: TimeToTaylor

-This consists of an AWS Lambda that I wrote in Go, and a web page on AWS S3 that interacted with it using an AWS API Gateway endpoint.
-They don't talk to each other anymore now that the showtime has passed, but I'm keeping it around for the next one. :microphone:

-* Site: [timetotaylor.com][time-to-taylor]
-* API Endpoint: [time-to-taylor-endpoint][time-to-taylor-endpoint]
-* Site Source: [GitHub][time-to-taylor-html-source]
-* Lambda Source: [GitHub][time-to-taylor-go-source]

 ### :rotating_light: Go!
 Call Me (Maybe)!

 Originally a Sinatra-based Ruby application called _Alexa Alerter_, I converted this into a Go-based